 Where are they now?

-Everyone seems to be pretty well informed about the migrations of monarch butterflies in North America.
+Everyone seems to be pretty well informed about the migrations of monarch in North America.
 Long distance southbound fliers end up in southern states in the east and in refuges in California and Mexico in the west.

 In spring, northbound females lay eggs that hatch into butterflies that fly north and lay eggs, reaching further north with each generation until the far reaches of monarch territory are repopulated for the year.